-Breath Tests for SIBO and Gut Dysfunction
+Breath Test for SIBO and Gut Dysfunction

-We offer hydrogen-methane breath tests for aiding in the diagnosis of SIBO, sucrose, fructose and lactose malabsorption using proven equipment and diagnostic criteria.
+We offer hydrogen-methane breath tests for aiding in the diagnosis of SiBO, sucrose, fructose and lactose malabsorption using proven equipment and diagnostic criteria.

 - Gold-standard testing to evaluate your condition